The Garden (1977 film)

 The Garden (Ha-Gan) is a 1977 Israeli drama film directed by Victor Nord, his first feature.
-It stars Shaike Ophir, a young Melanie Griffith, Zachi Noy, Sa'adia Damari, and Shoshana Duer.
-The film is about a wandering young woman (Griffith) and her encounters with attackers, and an old man who faces eviction from his garden.
+It stars Shaike Ophir, Melanie Griffith, Zachi Noy, Sa'adia Damari, and Shoshana Duer.
+The film is about a wandering young woman (Griffith) who, after a sexual assault, stumbles upon an old man who faces eviction from his garden.
+The old man mistakes her for an angel.

+The Garden was the official Israeli entry at the International Cannes Film festival (Les Yeux Fertiles section), 1977, San Francisco International Film festival, October 1977, and many other film forums.